Mega Man X8: Reception

-Mega Man X8 received a generally mixed to positive reception.
+Mega Man X8 received a generally mixed response based on the 68 score from Metacritic.
 It was generally praised for returning to a more classic style of Mega Man gameplay and removing the criticized gameplay elements of Mega Man X7.
 IGN praised the game for its mixture of 2D and 3D, and its camera system, saying "Thankfully the transition from one plane to another is pretty seamless and isn't the bothersome chore that switches in X7 were.
 It's an easy and totally acceptable gameplay method and one that should have been used in 2003 to begin with."
-On the other hand, GameSpot criticized the game for its level design, which often made the game extremely frustrating to play.
-They also derided the story, remarking that it "dabbles in a lot of nonsensical anime-style ramblings about things that are of little importance to the actual game."
+In comparing the characters, IGN found X and Axl to be the most skilled especially due to how easy is it to find the former's upgrade for his armor but still found the system lacking when compared with Capcom's action game Devil May Cry 3: Dante's Awakening.
+Although GameSpy praised the improvements of the gameplay as well as the contrast between the three protagonists, the site still felt it had no innovation.
+GameZone criticized the game design for X's perceived weakness compared to the more useful weaponry of Zero and Axl, while also claiming that most stages lack enough appeal to revisit.
+Electronic Gaming Monthly criticized the 3D stages, but praised the 2D stages for their difficulty and replay value.